stephenverderame/cpp_book/src/concurrency/cond_var.md

 If however, `A` made another update to `result[0]` after it resumed from the barrier, then `C` might read the old value (the one set before the barrier), the new value, or something in-between.

+A `std::flex_barrier` is very similar to a barrier, however its constructor also takes a callable object that returns an `int`.
+When all threads are released from the barrier, this callable object is run on one thread, and the resulting integer will be the new thread count for the barrier.

 A latch is exactly like a barrier, but it cannot be reset.

 ```C++